 You can try to work out when your child is ready.
 There are a number of signs that your child is starting to develop bladder control:

 - they know when they've got a wet or dirty nappy

-- they get to know when they're passing urine and may tell you they're doing it
+- they get to know when they're peeing and may tell you they're doing it

 - they know when they need to pee and may say so in advance